 Implementation and Legacy

 Dr. Sarah Snyder discusses the effect of the Helsinki Final Act on the end of the Cold War.
-Courtesy London School of Economics and Political Science.
+Courtesy University of North Carolina, Chapel Hill.
 Used under a creative commons license.
+See also Dr. Snyder’s 2014 lecture at UNC, available on youtube.com.

 As was noted previously, the USSR and its satellite Eastern European nations during the Helsinki negotiations wished to give very little ground on human rights issues, and the monitoring by the Ford administration indicated that no real progress was being made in this area.
 It was clear that under Communist rule there would be no change in this area.
 Not enough pressure was exerted by the West for reforms, and the totalitarian nations saw no need to make improvements on their own.
 It was the threat of a Soviet invasion force entering that kept Eastern European nations’ counter-Communist revolutionary forces repressed, and in the USSR and Romania, internal measures were sufficient to quell any opposition.